“Can I link a C120 to AIS?”

 The process of linking a C120 to AIS typically involves connecting the AIS transceiver or receiver to the chartplotter using NMEA 0183 or NMEA 2000 protocols.
 Once linked, the C120 can display AIS information on the screen, overlaying it onto the navigational chart and radar display.
 This seamless integration provides a consolidated view of all the necessary information for safe and effective navigation.

-See also how to opt out of google docs ai
+See also how to use ai files in gimp

 In addition to displaying AIS information, the C120 can also integrate AIS data with other functionalities such as radar and sonar.
 This allows for a comprehensive view of the surrounding maritime environment, further enhancing the navigational capabilities of the sailor.